tomato42/marvin-toolkit/README.md

 PKCS#12 file is empty).
 Use whichever one is the easiest to work with with your application.
-It also generates self-signed certificates signed with those keys, in case the key store requires associating a key with certificate for use.
+It also generates self-signed certificates signed with those keys, in case the key store requires associating a key with a certificate for use.

 You need to pass the certificates to the script generating the ciphertexts.